SeanJBennett/Solar/README.md

 - [Acknowledgments](#acknowledgement)

 ## About <a name = "about"></a>
-Write about 1-2 paragraphs describing the purpose of your project.

 The purpose of this project is to create an open source program that can hopefully aid individuals who are looking into working with Supercomputers in tandem with Atom movement analysis.
 This project focuses on creating an easily accessible program for scientists and researchers who are well versed in analyzing the data generated from Solar but lacking in how to exactly change the programs code for their specific needs.
 Solar accomplishes this by genertating the code for the submissionFile, compilationFile, logFile, and shellFile all by itself.
 All the user needs to do is to change the variables in the configFile.txt to their liking and Solar will automatically change the code for the user.